Skip to content

 Extensions

-Extensions can be installed in the database cluster by specifying them in the nais.yaml file under the spec.postgres.extensions field.
-The extensions will be installed in the database cluster when the application is deployed.
+Extensions can be installed in the database cluster by specifying them in the postgres.yaml file under the spec.extensions field.
+The extensions will be installed in the database cluster when the Postgres resource is deployed.
 Several extensions are installed by default, such as pgaudit and timescaledb, as well as the postgres statistics extensions.

 ...